National Parks and Reserves Travel Guide

 Local customs

-Tanzanians are known to be friendly and generally welcoming, but travellers should be sensitive to local cultural mores.
+Tanzanians are known to be friendly and are generally welcoming, but travellers should be sensitive to local cultural mores.
 Drunkenness is frowned upon and Tanzanians feel strongly about showing respect for their elders.

-Smoking in public places is illegal.
-Tourists should be especially careful during Ramadan, when public drinking, smoking and even eating in public should be avoided.
+Smoking in public places is illegal; tourists should be especially careful during Ramadan, when public drinking, smoking and even eating in public should be avoided.
 Homosexuality is illegal.

 Doing business